idaholab/moose/framework/doc/content/source/ics/FunctionIC.md

 !syntax description /ICs/FunctionIC

-Setting the initial condition using a function may be done for the whole variable domain, or restricted to particular blocks or boundaries.
+Sets an initial condition via a [Function](syntax/Functions/index.md) described by parameter [!param](/ICs/FunctionIC/function).
+It can be restricted to particular blocks and boundaries using the [!param](/ICs/FunctionIC/block) and [!param](/ICs/FunctionIC/boundary) parameters, respectively.

 ## Example input syntax